ZGrinacoff/Mission-To-Mars-Web-Scraping-App/README.md

 * templates(Folder) ---> HTML webpage used for Mission to Mars that displays the information from our web application scrape.

 * Screenshots(Folder) ---> Four total JPG images of the Mission to Mars web HTML web page app.

+## How to use:

+In order to run application, please navigate to directory via console.
+Run mars_app.py as Python file.